How To Expatriate From The United States

 4. File Form I-407: This form, officially titled "Abandonment of Lawful Permanent Resident Status," is used by both U.S. citizens and lawful permanent residents (green card holders) to formally relinquish their status.
 Although the title refers to permanent residents, citizens also use this form to document their intent to renounce citizenship.

 5. Attend the Renunciation Interview: As mentioned earlier, you must attend an interview at a U.S. embassy or consulate, where you will sign an oath of renunciation.
-The consular officer will ensure that you understand the consequences of your decision and that it is made voluntarily.
+The consular officer will confirm that you understand the consequences of your decision and that it is made voluntarily.

 6. Receive the Certificate of Loss of Nationality (CLN): Once your application is approved, you will receive the CLN, which is the official document proving that you are no longer a U.S. citizen.